Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 Instead, Groupon says there is a range of factors that influence the marketing fee that applies to your offer.
 For example, if you offer a Local Deal through the platform, the fee varies based on your industry and the level of consumer demand for your deal.

 There are several reports online of up to 50% commission being deducted from the sale price, but there’s no transparent fee information on the Groupon Canada website.
 If you want to find out exactly how much it costs to sell on Groupon, contact Groupon directly to discuss the specifics of your campaign.

 Offering deals on Groupon could help your business attract potential customers and increase brand awareness.

 However, just as with any other business venture, selling online on Groupon comes with a certain level of risk attached.
 Groupon fees can impact your bottom line, you can’t sell physical products to international buyers, and there’s no guarantee that running campaigns will be a successful long-term exercise.

 That said, there are a few simple things you can do to improve your chances of success, such as:

 - Take your time.
 Don’t just put together a Groupon deal on the spur of the moment.
-Take the time to calculate all the costs involved, including Groupon’s fees, to create a deal that offers benefits for you and your customers.
+Take the time to calculate all of the costs involved, including Groupon’s fees, to create a deal that offers benefits for you and your customers.